MolSSI-Education/python-package-best-practices/_episodes/04-package-structure.md

 import matplotlib.pyplot as plt
 ```
 {: .language-python}
 If you look closely at the `draw_molecule` function, you will see we have an additional problem with this module.
 The `draw_molecule` function uses the `atom_colors` dictionary.
 When all of our code was in a single module, we could simply reference the dictionary by name and use it.
-However, we have now moved `atom_colors` and `atom_weights` into a separate module.
+However, we have now moved `atom_colors` and `atomic_weights` into a separate module.
 In order to reference the dictionaries in `visualize.py`, we need to import them using an import statement.
 ```
 from .atom_data import atom_colors
 ```